-To identify a specific manifestation, the uniform name of the expression is followed by a suitable suffix describing the:
+To identify a specific manifestation, the uniform name of the expression is followed by a suitable suffix containing the following main elements:

-- digital format (e.g., XML, HTML, PDF, etc.) expressed according to the MIME Content-Type standard [RFC2045], where the "/" character is to be substituted by the "-" sign; - editorial staff who produced it, expressed according to its Internet domain name.
+- <format>: the digital format (e.g., XML, HTML, PDF, etc.) expressed according to the MIME Content-Type standard [RFC2045], where the "/" character is to be substituted by the "-" sign; - <editor>: editorial staff who produced it, expressed according to its Internet domain name.
 Since publishers' domain names may vary over time, manifestations already assigned by a publisher remain unchanged even if the identified object is no longer accessible.
-In this case, in order to make its materials accessible, the publisher will have to create for each of them a new manifestation with the new domain name; - possible components of the expressions contained in the manifestation.
-Such components are expressed by language-dependent labels representing the whole document (in English "all") or the main part of the document (in English "body") or the caption label of the component itself (e.g. Table 1, Figure 2, etc.);

-- other features of the document (e.g., anonymized decision text).
+In this case, in order to make its materials accessible, the publisher will have to create for each of them a new manifestation with the new domain name; - <component>: possible components of the expressions contained in the manifestation.
+Such components are expressed by languagedependent labels representing the whole document (in English "all") or the main part of the document (in English "body") or the caption label of the component itself (e.g. Table 1, Figure 2, etc.); - <feature>: other features of the document (e.g., anonymized decision text).